snap-stanford/snap-python/doc/source/reference/graphs.rst

         with an assigned value are provided.
 Attribute names are returned as strings in *NameV*, which must be of type *TStrV*.

+     .. describe:: IntAttrNameEI(EId, NameV)
+                   FltAttrNameEI(EId, NameV)
+                   StrAttrNameEI(EId, NameV)

+        Provides names of integer, float, or string attributes for the edge *EId*, respectively.
+Only attributes with an assigned value are provided.
+Attribute names are returned as strings in *NameV*, which must be of type *TStrV*.

+     .. describe:: AttrValueEI(EId, ValueV)

+        Provides values of attributes for the edge *EId*.
+Only attributes with an assigned value are provided.
+Attribute values are converted to strings and returned in *ValueV*, which must be of type *TStrV*.

+     .. describe:: IntAttrValueEI(EId, ValueV)
+                   FltAttrValueEI(EId, ValueV)
+                   StrAttrValueEI(EId, ValueV)

+        Provides values of integer, float, or string attributes for the edge *EId*, respectively.
+Only attributes with an assigned value are provided.
+Attribute values are returned as integers, floats, or strings in *ValueV*, which must be of type *TIntV*, *TFltV*, or *TStrV*, respectively.

      .. describe:: AttrValueEI(EId, ValueV)

         Provides values of attributes for the edge *EId*.
 Only attributes with an assigned value are provided.
 Attribute values are converted to strings and returned in *ValueV*, which must be of type *TStrV*.

    Below is some code demonstrating the use of the :class:`TNEANet` class: